-Spring and summer is the perfect time to get active, so instead of hiding indoors and using the Wii as an excuse for exercise, visit one of Florida’s natural gems, Jonathan Dickinson State Park [JD].
+Spring and summer are the perfect times to get active.
+So instead of hiding indoors and using the Wii as an excuse for exercise, visit one of Florida’s natural gems, Jonathan Dickinson State Park [JD].
 Situated on the Martin/Palm Beach County border, JD is named after Jonathan Dickinson, who found himself shipwrecked along with his family in 1696.
 After being held captive by the Jaega Indians for several days, Dickinson et al. were sent up to St. Augustine, where they were harassed nearly every mile of the journey (depicted in great detail in Jonathan Dickinson’s own journal, now published under the title, Jonathan Dickinson’s Journal).

 With such a wide berth of land covering so many mini habitats, a trip to JD can be a great way to enjoy the solitude of nature, to bond with the family, or simply get out and experience something new.
 To get those motivational juices flowing, palmbeachillustrated.com has a list of ten things to do at Jonathan Dickinson State Park.